rylanroy03/CopilotRemap/README.md

 ### Installer
 Run the compiled Inno Setup installer `CopilotRemapInstaller.exe`.
 It will:
-1. Install the executable to Program Files.
+1. Install the executable to AppData/Program Files (for user only/for all users).
-2. Create a Task Scheduler task to launch hidden at logon with high privileges.
+2. Adds a registry entry to HKCU/KHLM (user/all).
-3. Start the process immediately.
+3. Start the process immediately (optional).

 ### Manual
 1. Download `CopilotRemap.exe`.
 Alternatively, compile it yourself.
-2. Create a task in Windows Task Scheduler set to "At log on" with "Highest privileges" targeting the executable.
+2. Configure for unassisted launch for executable using preferred method.

 ## Build Instructions